xden/xden.github.io/_posts/2016-11-25-divide-react-component.md

 published: true
 title: Dividing React Component
 ---
 Writing a program is like drawing.
 Both start from nothing to a very complex artifact.
 The reason human being can build those complex artifacts is that a complex artifact can be divided to small pieces.
 The same goes to writing react component.
 A react component is usally represented by a class, but it can also be composed by a few functions.
-The same component written with class and composed with functions are given bellow.
+The same component in class and functional form are given bellow, which is enough to show which form is better.

 <!-- more -->